Skip to content

 Greg Hildebrandt about his brother Tim

-In 2004, Tim and his family moved from Gladstone, New Jersey to San Antonio, Texas.
-Tim passed away two years later on June 11, 2006 from complications of diabetes.
-He was visiting John Dods in New Jersey when he died in 2006, which why there was a memorial service in New Jersey.
+In 2004, Tim and his family moved from Gladstone, New Jersey, to San Antonio, Texas.
+Tim passed away two years later on June 11, 2006, from complications of diabetes.
+He was visiting John Dods in New Jersey when he died in 2006, which is why there was a memorial service in New Jersey.
 He is greatly missed by everyone who knew him, especially his brother.

 He’s in my hand, eyes, mind, art, soul.
 He always has been from birth, and he still is.”